-Update: This page originally covered the games that launched alongside the console, however after over half a year on sale the number of games on the Nintendo Switch has increased significantly.
-Check out our guide to the best Switch games for a constantly-updated list of the games you absolutely need to pick up.
+Update: This page originally covered the games that launched alongside the console.
+However after over half a year on sale the number of games on the Nintendo Switch has increased significantly – check out our guide to the best Nintendo Switch games for a constantly-updated list of the games you absolutely need to pick up.

-- Good games coming over the first 12 months
+- Plenty of good games over the first 12 months

 - Eventual success will rely on third-party developers